+Learning how to clean oven racks effectively can save you a lot of time.
 The kitchen is the heart of every home and the oven is its star player.
 You use the oven to bake cookies for loved ones and cook favorite family recipes.
 While the inside of the oven isn’t visible to everyone, it’s very important to keep it clean.
-Over time, grease build-up and grime will cover your oven racks and a quick wipe down won’t be able to remove all of the gunk.
+Over time, grease build-up and grime will cover your oven racks and a quick wipe down won’t be able to remove all of the gunk in a dirty oven.

 While many are self-cleaning ovens, we’ve found that the self-cleaning cycle on most ovens uses high temperatures to burn off all of the build-up, which takes a long time to run and often leaves a bad smell in the air.

-Like cleaning furniture and flooring, some ovens can be really dirty and the task can seem daunting.
-Luckily, there are many oven cleaners out there and a variety of methods to clean your oven racks.
-We’ve gathered some tried and true cleaners and methods to help you clean your oven racks with minimal fuss.
+Like cleaning furniture and flooring, cleaning a dirty oven can seem daunting.
+Luckily, there are many oven cleaners out there and a variety of methods to clean oven racks.
+We’ve gathered some tried and true cleaners and methods to help you clean oven racks with minimal fuss.

-Before you get started, it’s important to note that all the ways listed below to clean your oven racks do NOT require your oven to be on.
-Make sure your oven is off during all of the following steps and tips!
+Before you get started with our guide on how to clean oven racks, it’s important to note that all the ways listed below on how to clean oven racks do NOT require your oven to be on.
+Make sure your oven is off when you clean oven racks!

 Oven racks prior to cleaning.
 Burnt on gunk and grime can be seen covering the racks.

-Perhaps the easiest way to efficiently clean your oven racks is to give them a bath!
+Perhaps the easiest way to clean your oven racks efficiently is to give them a hot water bath!
 As long as you have a bathtub, some old towels and dishwasher detergent, you’re all set.
 Follow these steps to soak and clean your oven racks:

 - Put an old towel or two on the bottom of the tub to prevent scratches.